 Members of HFESA are HFE professionals with tertiary qualifications in HFE.

 Certified Professional Ergonomists (CPE) are HFE professionals who have both additional years of experience and have passed assessment for proficiency across a wide range of HFE criteria.
 CPE is the highest level of HFE status awarded in Australia.
-A CPE can act as an expert witness in court.

 To search for a specific expert please enter either their first or their last name.